 You haven't sold in this category in over a year

-Once you've reached the selling limit for an item with limits, you'll get a message explaining that you'll need to wait a calendar month to list that item.
+When you reach the selling limit for an item with limits, you get a message explaining that you need to wait a calendar month to list that item.

 Cameras > Digital Cameras